osteele/slack-channel-manager/README.md

 variables refer to cells in the CSV file, except that the spaces in the column names are replaced by underscores.
 For example, if the CSV contains a column named `Zoom URL`, the template may refer to it as `{{ Zoom_URL }}`.
-See `template-example.jinja` for an example.
+See `examples/bulk-messaging.csv`  and examples/bulk-messaging.jinja` for an example.

 Messages are posted as [Markdown](https://www.markdownguide.org/tools/slack/).
+The template may include `*` for bullet list items, `[link](https://example.com)` for links, etc.

+The `--dry-run` option previews the actions without executing them.

 ## License